v-rising/ModernCamera/README.md

 # ModernCamera
-Makes the camera more like an action MMO camera
+Makes the camera more like an action MMO camera.
+This includes better control over the third person camera and a first person mode.
+Action mode allows you to toggle camera rotation so you don't have to always hold down the mouse to rotate the camera.

 <details>
 <summary>Examples</summary>